 How To Get Out of a Car Lease Early

 Think you may want to terminate your lease early?
 Before you end a car lease early, you may want to calculate the costs.
-There may be penalties to ending a lease early, such as an early termination fee and other expenses.
+There may be penalties to ending a lease early, such as an early termination charge and other expenses.
 If you think you may want to end your lease early, review your original leasing contract and look over the penalty fees that you would be responsible for.
-Then, before you contact your lease company and tell them you want to end your lease, calculate the costs of making your remaining payments.
+Then, before you contact your lease company and tell them you want to end your lease, calculate the costs of making your remaining monthly payments.
 You may find that it would be more economical for you just to follow through and finish the terms of your lease agreement.
-Make sure you’re also familiar with what happens when the terms of a loan are satisfied.

 Fees Associated With Early Lease Termination